-All Danish covered bonds matching the mortgage's maturity may be extended in case of failed refinancing.
+All Danish covered bonds not matching the mortgage's maturity may be extended if refinancing fails.
 The issuer or administrator must attempt to refinance such extended bonds annually.
 For covered bonds without a maturity match, the administrator may extend maturities to ensure full payment if the cover pool assets cannot support it.

 The legislation to transpose the EU Covered Bond Directive in the Danish legal framework was passed in May 2021 and became effective on July 8, 2022.
-The amendments to the framework were essentially refinements and, given that the Danish legislation was already well aligned to the requirements of the directive, the new legislation did not affect our analysis of the Danish legal framework.
+The amendments to the framework were essentially refinements and, given that the Danish legislation was already well aligned with the directive's requirements, the new legislation did not affect our Danish legal framework analysis.